xinceciliaw/xinceciliaw.github.io/_posts/2022-06-07-second-blog-post.md

 I think R is a little bit easier to start with, but you have to work very hard to be good at it.
 When first learning it, I was confused by the packages and libraries.
-Sometimes installation is painful, I have to spend a long time googling to figure out what happened.
+Sometimes installation is painful, I have to spend a long time googling to figure out what happened. a

 ## Example R Markdown output